Anjin-Byte/fragile-canvas/README.md

 This decomposes the full ISA into a small set of reusable building blocks rather than implementing each instruction as a monolithic handler.

+This project distributes the Tobu Tobu Girl ROM as an example / demo game.
+If you enjoy the bundled demo, consider supporting [Simon Larsen](https://github.com/SimonLarsen) and the creators at Tangram Games.

 ---

 ## Structure